 How to run an INSERT query using Mysqli

-4. INSERT query from an array
+- INSERT query from associative array

 It goes without saying that you must use prepared statements for any SQL query that would contain a PHP variable.
 Therefore, as usually the INSERT query makes little sense without variables, it should always run through a prepared statement.
 To do so: